RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Channel-Stuff/Creating a Guild Channel.md

 Creating a Guild Channel {#creatingguildchannel}
 ============
-- Execute the, `DiscordCoreAPI::Channels::createGuildChannelAsync()` function, while passing in a data structure of type `DiscordCoreAPI::CreateGuildChannelData`, with a return value of type `auto` or `DiscordCoreAPI::Channel`.
+- Execute the, `Channels::createGuildChannelAsync()` function, while passing in a data structure of type `CreateGuildChannelData`, with a return value of type `auto` or `Channel`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp